PhenoApps/Field-Book/docs/source/settings-beta.rst

 When pressed it creates a new entry field for collecting an additional observation on the same plot for the same trait.

-To export data that includes repeated measures make sure to chose the `database` format or to use BrAPI.
+To export data that includes repeated measures make sure to chose the **Database** format or to use BrAPI.
 These formats allow repeated measures to be differentiated by timestamp.
-If exporting in `table` format then only the latest measurement will be included.
+If exporting in **Table** format then only the latest measurement will be included.

 .. |flask| image:: /_static/icons/settings/beta/flask-outline.png
   :width: 20